siliconcompiler/siliconcompiler/docs/user_guide/package_management.rst

              ├── <design>-<version>.html
              └── <design>-<version>.sup

-Package management can be done directly through the 'sup' command line app which includes the following operations:
+Package management can be performed directly from Python or at the command line through the 'sup' app distributed with the SiliconCompiler package.

-check     : Check package for legality before publishing publish   : Publish a package to the registry install   : Install a package from the registry uninstall : Uninstall a package show      : Show package information list      : List packages in local install cache index     : List packages in registry

-Package management can also be handled automatically from within a compilatio program by using the core update() method.
+* check     : Check that manifest before publishing.
+* publish   : Publish chip manifest to registry.
+* install   : Install registry package in local cache.
+* uninstall : Remove package from local cache.
+* search    : Search for a package in registry.
+* info      : Display package information.

-The following schema parameters are used for package management:
+Key schema parameters included for package management include:

-* depgraph: Resolved package dependency list (automatically updated by SC)
+* [depgraph]: Resolved package dependency list (automatically updated by SC)
-* registry: List of registry filepaths and IP address.
+* [registry]: List of registry filepaths and IP address.
-* autoinstall: Enables autoinstall by the core update() method
+* [autoinstall]: Enables autoinstall by the core update() method
-* package, dependency: list of package dependencies for the current design
+* [package, dependency]: list of package dependencies for the current design